 Mission and History

 The National Center for Analysis of Longitudinal Data in Education Research (CALDER) was originally one of the National Research and Development Centers funded by the National Center for Education Research, Institute of Education Sciences to the Urban Institute in 2006 (CALDER 1.0), and to the American Institutes for Research in 2012 (CALDER 2.0).
-We are grateful to a consortium of foundations that are supporting CALDER 3.0 including the Laura and John Arnold Foundation, the Spencer Foundation, the Smith Richardson Foundation, and the Walton Family Foundation.
+We are grateful to a consortium of foundations that are supporting CALDER 3.0 including Arnold Ventures, Charles and Lynn Schusterman Family Philanthropies, the Spencer Foundation, the Smith Richardson Foundation, and the Walton Family Foundation.

 Led by Dan Goldhaber, CALDER 3.0 is a joint effort of the American Institutes for Research and scholars at Duke University, Georgia State University, Michigan State University, Northwestern University, Stanford University, University of Illinois, Chicago, University of Missouri, University of North Carolina, University of Texas at Dallas, and University of Washington.